quixio/quix-streams-dotnet/docs/subscribe.md

     };
     ```

-Other callbacks are available in addition to `on_data_released` (for `TimeseriesData`), including `on_dataframe_released` (for pandas `DataFrame`) and `on_raw_released` (for `TimeseriesDataRaw`).
-You use the callback appropriate to your stream data format.

 You can configure multiple conditions to determine when the buffer has to release data, if any of these conditions become true, the buffer will release a new packet of data and that data is cleared from the buffer:

-=== "Python"

-      - `buffer.buffer_timeout`: The maximum duration in milliseconds for which the buffer will be held before releasing the data.
-A packet of data is released when the configured timeout value has elapsed from the last data received in the buffer.
-      - `buffer.packet_size`: The maximum packet size in terms of number of timestamps.
-Each time the buffer has this amount of timestamps, the packet of data is released.
-      - `buffer.time_span_in_nanoseconds`: The maximum time between timestamps in nanoseconds.
-When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.
-      - `buffer.time_span_in_milliseconds`: The maximum time between timestamps in milliseconds.
-When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.
-Note: This is a millisecond converter on top of `time_span_in_nanoseconds`.
-They both work with the same underlying value.
-      - `buffer.custom_trigger_before_enqueue`: A custom function which is invoked **before** adding a new timestamp to the buffer.
-If it returns true, the packet of data is released before adding the timestamp to it.
-      - `buffer.custom_trigger`: A custom function which is invoked **after** adding a new timestamp to the buffer.
-If it returns true, the packet of data is released with the entire buffer content.
-      - `buffer.filter`: A custom function to filter the incoming data before adding it to the buffer.
-If it returns true, data is added, otherwise it isn’t.

 === "C\#"